johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 Download Results
 ----------------
-You can download the search result json and the statements from the path search (not the other searches) in a json format.
+You can download the search result json and the statement jsons from the *path search* by clicking the link provided after the search has resolved.